dyeduguru/expense-tracker/README.md

 # Expense Tracker

 Simple App to track expenses.
-Uses REST API to and JWT auth in the backend and a React frontend
+Uses REST api with JWT auth written in go in the backend and a React frontend

 # Setup
 * For setting up this project, go get using the following command